N-Acetyl-L-Cysteine Supports Detoxification, Skin Health, Immune Function & More*

 The antioxidant properties of NAC and glutathione support overall liver function, and ultimately, detoxification.* mbg's vice president of scientific affairs, Ashley Jordan Ferira, Ph.D., RDN, dives deeper: "Metabolically active organs like the liver are generating lots of oxidant byproducts, like free radicals.
 Indeed, the liver is the body's primary detoxifying organ, so it's busy 24/7.
 As a source of sulfhydryl groups, NAC is considered a fast-acting antioxidant that helps neutralize oxidants in the liver and in other 'busy' organs.
 Indeed, NAC and compounds that NAC helps directly replenish (hello, glutathione) are boots-on-the-ground scavengers of those oxidants, supporting the resilience and repair of our liver cells and tissue,"* she explains.

-What's more, the liver and body rely on antioxidants (such as glutathione) to metabolize and remove heavy metals, according to the International Journal of Molecular Sciences.*
+What's more, the liver and body rely on antioxidants (such as glutathione) to metabolize and remove heavy metals, according to the International Journal of Molecular Sciences6.*

 Although the liver is the captain of your body's detoxification system, other organs help steer the ship.
-This includes the skin, which is a physical barrier against unwanted compounds like pollutants, toxins, and byproducts of daily biological processes.
-And while oxidative stress can affect the skin's natural defense system, the antioxidant actions of NAC and glutathione help support skin health by nurturing overall redox balance.*
+This includes the skin, which is a physical barrier7 against unwanted compounds like pollutants, toxins, and byproducts of daily biological processes.
+And while oxidative stress can affect the skin's natural defense system, the antioxidant actions of NAC and glutathione help support skin health8 by nurturing overall redox balance.*

 As Ferira explains, "By working hard to improve our whole-body redox status, NAC is benefiting metabolically active organs in which oxidants and inflammatory processes are at play.
 NAC is earnestly helping to tip the free-radical scale by promoting antioxidant-to-oxidant balance every day.
 After all, much of the crux of healthy skin and graceful aging is grounded in antioxidant protection, and thus, cellular resilience and longevity."*